checklist/checklist-support/docs/organizations.md

 {:toc}
 </details>

-## Organizations
 An organization is the top level unit for Checklist.
 When you create a new account, we will also create for you an organization (and a team in it).
 This organization can be used by you alone or with a more people as part of a team(s).

-Although Checklist is free, you may decide to upgrade your account to make use of more enterprise features.
+Although the basic Checklist plan is free, you may decide to upgrade your account to make use of more enterprise features and quotas.
 In that case, we use the Organization as the billing entity for the subscription.
 We also calculate the allowed quotas and usage based on the Organization.
+Read more about [Checklist Plans](https://checklist.com/pricing/).

 An organization can have 1 or more teams in it.
 For example, you can have a marketing team or a sales team.
-See [teams](/teams) for more
+See [teams](/teams) for more.
+You can still use Checklist by yourself without any sharing.

 ## Viewing the Organization
 To view your organization, click on the Teams button on the main navigation of the app (on the left of the screen):